csci344/spring2023/pages/html_reference/index.md

 1. [Semantic Tags](semantic-tags/)
 1. [Form Tags](forms/)

-Each of the HTML tag pages includes an interactive code sample that you are welcome to manipulate and incorporate into your own HTML files.
+Each of the HTML tag pages includes one or more interactive code samples that you are welcome to manipulate and incorporate into your own HTML files.
 Finally, at the end of each page, will be a list of additional resources that will help you get oriented with the larger web design and development community.